FAQ for Respondents

 If you have been asked to meet with Student Conduct, please contact us at 919.515.2963 to schedule an appointment as soon as possible.

 In the meantime, we encourage you to seek assistance through the variety of resources that NC State has to offer.
 If you need help and aren’t sure what to do, a staff member in Student Conduct can help connect you to a specific resource.
 We will also be able to explain the procedures for investigating and/or adjudicating these types of cases.

 Yes.
 NC State does allow the participation of licensed attorneys and other advocates in Title IX related conduct cases.
 Despite the presence of attorneys or other advocates as part of the disciplinary process, NC State’s conduct process remains non-adversarial and educational in nature.
 If there are criminal charges arising from the same incident it is always wise to seek advice from legal counsel.

 What if the alleged incident occurred off campus?

-The Code applies to conduct that occurs on University premises, at University-sponsored activities, and to off-campus conduct that adversely affects the university community, its missions, programs, or the pursuit of its objectives.
-The university will investigate reports of relationship violence, sexual misconduct or stalking which occur on or off campus.
+The Code applies to conduct that occurs on University premises, at University-sponsored activities, and to off-campus conduct (whether in NC, another state or a foreign country) that adversely affects the university community, its mission, programs, the pursuit of its objectives, or poses a serious risk of danger to, or disruption or interference with, a member of the university community.
+The university will investigate reports of interpersonal violence or sexual misconduct which occur on or off campus.

 The Conduct Process